iodigital-com/io-technology/data/blog/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today.md

 }
 ```

-You might wonder why we should make things harder than it used to be by declaring multiple grids on a website. \
+You might wonder why we should make things harder than they used to be by declaring multiple grids on a website. \
 With some careful CSS planning in your design system you can easily define your common patterns, so in the end, it’s only a small effort to create a front-end design system that’s a bit more unique and “designy”.
 You can also easily scope these grids based on your component to make it bulletproof for other tweaks on the design system.
 Especially combined with custom properties you can make something dynamic as well.
-It removes the overkill of classes that we see by using Tailwind or Bootstrap since all of these things are nicely contained to the component.
+It removes the overkill of classes that we see by using Tailwind or Bootstrap since all of these things are nicely contained in the component.

 In theory, the output CSS shouldn’t be bigger than using a full Bootstrap grid.
 In fact, if you use a lot of recurring patterns, it might actually be smaller.
 When you start to notice how fun it is to work with some clean markup, I'm sure you’ll never want to work with an overkill of helper classes again.